Flesh and Blood (1985 film): Box office

 Verhoeven has hypothesized on the reasons for the film's failure at the American box office in the years since its release, including statements that it was "too cynical and downbeat" to be a hit.
 Professor of film and literature at California Polytechnic State University Douglas Keesey suggested that the film had "no hero to root for and no happy fantasy element to lighten its unpleasantly realistic depiction of the Middle Ages".

 The film's financial failure caused Verhoeven to move to the United States in September 1985 in order to better understand American culture and what films would be suited to its audience.
 In addition to this, his previous films, notably Spetters (1980), had been protested by members of the Dutch public and it had become difficult to gain financing to shoot productions in his home country.

+However the film was admired by Arnold Schwarzennegger and was a key reason, along with Robocop, why the actor asked to work with Verhoeven on Total Recall.

 Critical response

 Although unsuccessful at the box office upon release, the film has become a critical and cult favorite.
-It maintains an 86% approval rating on the review aggregator Rotten Tomatoes based on 21 reviews, with a weighted average of 6.1/10.
+It maintains an 82% approval rating on the review aggregator Rotten Tomatoes based on 22 reviews, with a weighted average of 6.1/10.
+Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

+Hauer later said "I thought the script was a weak, pornographic medieval adventure - I thought it should have been done differently.
+I wanted to have better scenes, and I was promised them too.
+But because the wife of scriptwriter Gerard Soeteman fell ill, those improvements never materialized.
+It all became very malicious."

 Noel Murray of The A.V.
 Club wrote in his review: "From the start of his career, Dutch director Paul Verhoeven has mostly focused on making violent, sexy genre pieces—often punishing, often absurd, and always placed in the context of a moralistic pessimism.
 Verhoeven’s 1985 English-language film debut Flesh and Blood wallows in mud and misery, with Rutger Hauer playing an early-16th-century mercenary who leads a troupe of undesirables in a revolt against a deadbeat lord, and Jennifer Jason Leigh playing a virginal lady who’s kidnapped by the rebels and becomes Hauer’s (mostly) willing mate."